| |

 Graffiti Alley: Cool Without Trying Too Hard

 If your teens like anything creative, edgy, or different—this is the stop.
+It’s a stretch of vibrant street art tucked behind the main streets thats colorful, ever-changing, and perfect for photos!

 Toronto’s version of Times Square—bright, busy, and full of energy.
+Another teenager hit spot – lots of street performers and music, giant digital screens, and big retail stores for shopping.

 Catch a Game (If Timing Works)